sulfo/xml-sitemap-feed/readme.txt

 There is nothing to translate.
 The sitemap protocol is international, there is no options page nor any front-end / widget output.
 Nothing to see here, please move along ;)

 = Credits =
-XML Sitemap Feed is based on the plugin Standard XML Sitemap Generator (discontinued?) by Patrick Chia.
+XML Sitemap Feed was originally based on the (discontinued?) plugin Standard XML Sitemap Generator by Patrick Chia.
 Many thanks!

 == Installation ==